 Apparently, my reading and comprehension skills were atrocious as a child.
 This fact was especially obvious in my homework assignments.
 I remember my mother’s sighs and older sister’s comments as they scoured my paper with black pens, asking questions, changing words, adding punctuation, and challenging phrases with circles and strikethroughs.
 The only solace I found was in my editors’ choices of ink color.
 It could have been worse—my papers could have been bloodied and on the brink of death from being torn apart with scarlet lettering.
 I would have never guessed that twenty years later, I would have a website featuring an online journal where I write my feelings down as well as self-publish 6 poetry e-books.
 That would've been unheard of back then.
 Funny how life works.

 Also around this time the Internet was brought into my home, changing my life significantly.
 I began dabbling in graphic and web design, creating e-newsletters, learning basic HTML and creating a few websites.
 In addition, I began to take more risks with my writing, stretching it beyond the confines of the abstract utterances in my poems to literal sequences in short stories.
 Though my short stories, mostly fan-fiction, were not reminiscent to classic literature, I kept churning them out because writing had become my escape and a labor of love.

-By the time I was a freshman at Temple University, I’d decided I wanted to specialize in Graphic Design, as I had begun to think of it as more than a hobby.
+By the time I was a freshman at Temple University, I wanted to specialize in Graphic Design, as I had begun to think of it as more than a hobby.
 I came to realize, however, I did not meet many of the qualifications needed to enter the major.
-Devastated by this setback, I went to school aimlessly for the first two years with no major until my counselor suggested an English degree: I dove into it head first.
-While studying English, I improved immensely as a writer with the help of six key elements: analysis, research, organization, focus, clarity, and engagement—which have spilled over into my professional life and life as a writer and blogger respectively.
+Devastated by this set back, I went to school aimlessly for the first two years with no major until my counselor suggested an English degree: I dove into it head first.
+While studying English, I improved immensely as a writer and began finding my voice.